B.A.; 45 places

-European studies at Trinity offers a unique and broad range of languages and subjects for study and draws on the expertise and dedication of lecturers from a range of subjects.
+European Studies at Trinity offers a unique and broad range of languages and subjects for study, and draws on the expertise and dedication of lecturers from a wide range of disciplines.
 Staff from different departments work together to deliver a fully-integrated programme that offers flexibility and choice for students.
 European Studies attracts students with strong potential from Ireland and abroad.
-Trinity is ranked in the top 50 in the world for Modern Languages, Political Science and History (QS World University Rankings by Subject 2015).

 The Junior Sophister year is spent at a university abroad studying through the language you choose as your major language.
-Exchanges have been established with history and political science departments in universities in France (Paris, Strasbourg, Grenoble, Bordeaux), Germany (Hamburg, Tübingen, Freiburg, Vienna), Italy (Pavia, Siena, Florence), Poland (Cracow), Russia (Moscow) and Spain (Seville, Salamanca, Alcalá, Oviedo, Zaragoza).
-The year abroad may entail additional expenses for students but support funding, under the European Union’s Erasmus scheme, partially offsets this (with the exception of Russia, which is outside the Erasmus scheme).
+Exchanges have been established with history and political science departments in universities in France (Paris, Strasbourg, Grenoble, Bordeaux), Germany (Hamburg, Tübingen, Freiburg, Vienna), Italy (Pavia, Siena), Poland (Cracow), Russia (Moscow) and Spain (Seville, Salamanca, Alcalá, Oviedo, Zaragoza).
+The year abroad may entail additional expenses for students but support funding under the European Union’s Erasmus scheme partially offsets this (with the exception of Russia, outside the Erasmus scheme).

-If you would like more detailed information on all the modules offered, please visit: www.tcd.ie/european_studies/undergraduate
+If you would like to find out more detailed information on all the modules offered, please visit www.tcd.ie/European_Studies/undergraduate/

 Tel: +353 1 896 1808